-The upper panels of figure 3 provide a sense of individual variation in the central tendency (τ) and width ($\Delta \delta$) of the psychometric function.
-They also illustrate how this variation was modelled by estimating the parameters of appropriate group-level distributions (e.g. μ{τ} and σ{τ} for the distribution of $\bar{\tau}$).
-Panel a illustrates that psychometric-function central tendency averaged across all conditions ($\bar{\tau}$) had a mean of 150 ms. This implies that, in general, test stimuli that followed the button press were most likely to be judged simultaneous with, or caused by, the action.
-Delayed awareness for actions is not uncommon when using category matching tasks with yes/no response options, such as the simultaneity judgement task [44,45] and is also observed in synchronization tapping tasks [49,64].
+The upper panels of Figure 3 provide a sense of individual variation in the central tendency (τ) and width $(\Delta\delta)$ of the psychometric function.
+They also illustrate how this variation was modelled by estimating the parameters of appropriate group-level distributions (e.g., μ{τ} and σ{τ} for the distribution of $\bar{\tau}$).
+Panel a illustrates that psychometric-function central tendency averaged across all conditions ($\bar{\tau}$) had a mean of 150 ms. This implies that in general, test stimuli that followed the button press were most likely to be judged simultaneous with, or caused by, the action.
+Delayed awareness for actions is not uncommon when using category matching tasks with yes/no response options, such as the simultaneity judgement task [44,49] and is also observed in synchronization tapping tasks [46,66].

-More importantly for current purposes, the lower panels of figure 3 show the effects of lag adaptation in different conditions, again focusing on the central tendency (τ , panel c) and width ($\Delta \delta$, panel d) of the psychometric function.
-For central tendency (figure 3c), recalibration was significant for most combinations of task and test stimulus (pairwise contrasts: visual synchrony, d = 0.86, $p \le 0.001$; auditory synchrony, d = 0.15, p = 0.391; visual agency, d = 0.73, $p \le 0.001$; auditory agency, d = 0.38, p = 0.015).
-This result addresses one of our core aims, which was to determine for the first time whether recalibration would show any cross-modal transfer when measured using agency judgements-it does.
-However, recalibration was greater (on average) with visual test stimuli (left-hand bars) than for auditory transfer stimuli (right-hand bars; two-way interaction, d = 0.52, p = 0.002), so transfer was incomplete.
+More importantly for current purposes, the lower panels of Figure 3 show the effects of lag adaptation in different conditions, again focusing on the central tendency (τ , panel c) and width ($\Delta\delta$, panel d) of the psychometric function.
+For central tendency (Figure 3c), recalibration was significant for most combinations of task and test stimulus (pairwise contrasts: Visual synchrony, d=0.86, p <= 0.001; auditory synchrony, d=0.15, p = 0.391; visual agency, d=0.73, p <= 0.001; auditory agency, d=0.38, p = 0.015).
+This result addresses one of our core aims, which was to determine for the first time whether recalibration would show any cross-modal transfer when measured using agency judgments - it does.
+However, recalibration was greater (on average) with visual test stimuli (left-hand bars) than for auditory transfer stimuli (right-hand bars; two-way interaction, d=0.52, p = 0.002), so transfer was incomplete.
 Hence, overall, changes in the central tendency of the psychometric function imply the presence and partial transfer of recalibration, to a reliable extent for SoA (and also reliably on average across both tasks; simple main effect d = 0.38, p = 0.017).
 All other interactions were not significant for central tendency (τ).

-The pattern was different for the width of the psychometric function, which had a group-mean average across all conditions of 311 ms (figure 3b; interquartile range 124 ms) suggesting that participants translated a fairly broad range of subjectively experienced asynchronies into 'yes' responses.
-As illustrated in figure 3d, lag adaptation affected the width of the psychometric function marginally differently depending on the task (two-way interaction d = 0.25, p = 0.053).
-There was a non-significant reduction for the simultaneity judgement (SJ) task (orange bars; simple main effect -20 ms, d = 0.22, p = 0.094) switching to a non-significant increase when SoA was being assessed (purple bars; +13 ms, d = 0.11, p = 0.297).
-Auditory tests yielded generally wider windows compared with visual ones (main effect of test +36 ms, d = 0.40, $p \le 0.001$).
+The pattern was different for the width of the psychometric function, which had a group-mean average across all conditions of 311 ms (Figure 3b; interquartile range 124 ms) suggesting that participants translated a fairly broad range of subjectively experienced asynchronies into "yes" responses.
+As illustrated in Figure 3d, lag adaptation affected the width of the psychometric function marginally differently depending on the task (two-way interaction d = 0.25, p = 0.053).
+There was a non-significant reduction for the SJ task (orange bars; simple main effect -20 ms, d = 0.22, p = 0.094) switching to a non-significant increase when SoA was being assessed (purple bars; +13 ms, d = 0.11, p = 0.297).
+Auditory tests yielded generally wider windows compared to visual ones (main effect of test +36 ms, d = 0.40, p <= 0.001).
 Further main effects and interactions were not significant.